earthnuker/ScrapHacks/ScrapHacks/README.md

 ## Notes

-(this has only been tested with a (cracked/de-obfuscated) `Scrap.exe` v1.0 with a SHA1 checksum of `d2dde960e8eca69d60c2e39a439088b75f0c89fa`, other version might crash if the memory offsets don't match)
+(this has only been tested with a (cracked/unpacked/de-obfuscated) `Scrap.exe` v1.0 with a SHA1 checksum of `d2dde960e8eca69d60c2e39a439088b75f0c89fa` , other version will crash if the memory offsets don't match)